jacobkap/crimebythenumbers/collaboration.Rmd

 ### Comments

 All the way back in Section \@ref(using-rstudio) we introduced comments, which are essentially notes about the code that you include in an R script (by starting a line with the pound key #) that isn't run.
 They are just "comments" to yourself or anyone else reading the code to explain what that code does.
-As is often repeated in explaining the benefit of comments, the main collaborator you will have is yourself in the future.
+As is often repeated in explaining the benefit of comments, the main collaborator you will have is yourself in the future.^[I recently worked on a follow-up paper to one I had done a year ago.
+For some reason, past me decided to name some functions based on the authors of a paper that created that particular method, and didn't leave comments explaining what the code did or why.
+Past me caused a lot of problems for current me.
+Please comment your code!]

 ### Vignettes